zhullyb/monyhar/monyhar/docs/clang.md

 # Clang

-Chromium ships a prebuilt [clang](http://clang.llvm.org) binary.
+Monyhar ships a prebuilt [clang](http://clang.llvm.org) binary.
 It's just upstream clang built at a known-good revision that we bump every two weeks or so.

-This is the only supported compiler for building Chromium.
+This is the only supported compiler for building Monyhar.

 [TOC]